ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/43north.md

 "Yep, no problem," I said.

 And that was pretty much that.
-Maura hooked me up with some notes, and I drank my beer, ate my pizza, and cranked out a script that night.
-A quick back and forth the next day, maybe one more, and we were done.
+Maura hooked me up with some notes right away, so I sat down, drank my beer, ate my pizza, and cranked out a script that night.
+A quick back and forth the next day, maybe a second exchange after that, and boom—we were done.

 The video was part of a fairly aggressive ad campaign, so it was played prominently on social media platforms, targeted YouTube ads, and local news channels.